What Are Revocable Living Trusts For?

 For any confusion, consult with a Beverly Hills Estate Planning Lawyer in California to help you.

-After you die, your co-trustee or successor trustee will execute your trust's instructions, distributing and managing your assets for the benefit of the named beneficiaries.
+After you die, your co-trustee or successor trustee will execute your trust's instructions, distributing and managing your assets to benefit the named beneficiaries.

-People and organizations—such as family members, friends, religious organizations, and educational institutions—can be beneficiaries of a living trust.
+People and organizations—such as family members, friends, religious organizations, and educational institutions—can benefit from a living trust.

 The assets in your living trust will be taxed at both the federal and state levels.